kartoza/docker-qgis-desktop/master/README.md

 You should see QGIS start up and appear on your local display.
 For more detailed approaches to using and building the QGIS container, see below.

+**Note:** The database in the above example is stateless (it will be deleted when running ``docker-compose rm``).
+If you want to connect to the PG database from docker use the following info:

+* host: db
+* database: gis
+* user: docker
+* password: docker

 # Getting the image